Single payment statuses

 The diagram below shows how payments transition between statuses.

-Green arrows indicate possible statuses for payments into a merchant account.
+Blue arrows are possible status flows for payments into a merchant account.

-Grey arrows indicate possible statuses for payments into an external account.
+Black arrows are possible statuses for payments into an external account.

 Failure reasons